How to Find Hiking Buddies for your Next Backpacking Trip

 Hiking with Friends in Joshua Tree National Park, CA - Photo Credit: Bryan Donoghue

-The good news is that trails are more populated than ever after the massive boom in 2020.
-Thanks to that, there's an abundant crop of both new and experienced hikers to pick from for a competent hiking buddy.
-All that's left is knowing what to look for, and where to find them.
+The good news is that trails are more populated than ever.
+That means there's an abundant crop of both new and experienced backpackers to pick from for a competent hiking buddy.
+All that's left is knowing what to look for in a trail buddy and where to find them.

-How do you find a hiking buddy that you'll enjoy being around?
-Here are some "Do's" and "Don'ts" when choosing who to disappear into the wilderness with.
+How do you find a hiking buddy that you enjoy being around?
+Here are some "Do's" and "Don'ts" when choosing who to disappear with into the wilderness for weeks at a time.

 Trail Buddies on Mount Ascutney: Windsor, VT - Photo Credit: Mei-Ling Rosario